 Governing Law.
 THIS AGREEMENT, EACH TRANSACTION AND THE RIGHTS AND DUTIES OF THE PARTIES HEREUNDER WILL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAW OF THE STATE OF NEW YORK, WITHOUT GIVING EFFECT TO PRINCIPLES OF CONFLICTS OF LAWS.

+[Mutual Indemnity.
+Each Party (the “Indemnifying Party”) agrees to indemnify, defend, and hold the other Party and its directors, officers and employees, agents, shareholders, affiliates, and representatives (collectively, “Indemnified Parties”) harmless from and against any and all claims, losses, judgments, damages, settlements and expenses (including reasonable investigation expenses and reasonable attorneys’ fees) brought by third Persons who are not Indemnified Parties, for those consequences to the extent they result from (i) the negligence or willful misconduct of the Indemnifying Party, including third-party claims for injury or death to persons, employees, or damage to property or business entities, and (ii) claims that such Indemnifying Party’s products, including hardware, software or any combination thereof, infringes a patent, copyright, trade secret or other intellectual property right of any third party.]

+[Severability.
+If in any term, covenant or condition of this Agreement or the application thereof to any person or circumstance shall, to any extent, be invalid or unenforceable, the remainder of this Agreement, or the applicaton of such term, covenant or condition to persons or circumstances other than those as to which it is held invalid or unenforceable, shall not be affected hereby; and each and every remaining term, covenant or condition of this Agreement shall be valid and enforced to the fullest extent permitted by law.]

+Partnership/Joint Venture Relationship.
+This Agreement, does not create any obligation or relationship such as a partnership, joint venture or other similar legal relationship under the Law.
+Any correspondence or other references to “partners” or other similar terms will not be deemed to alter, amend or change the relationship between the Parties unless there is a formal written agreement specifically detailing the rights, liabilities and obligations of the Parties as to a new, specifically defined legal relationship.

 Miscellaneous.
 All provisions of this Agreement which must, in order to give full force and effect to the rights and obligations of the Parties hereto, survive the termination or expiration of this Agreement, shall so survive, including, without limitation, Taxes, Confidentiality, Limitation of Remedies, Liability and Damages and Dispute Resolution.
 No waiver by any Party of any default by the other Party in the performance of any of the provisions of this Agreement will be construed as a waiver of any other default hereunder whether of a like kind or different nature.
-No amendment, modification or change to this Agreement will be enforceable unless reduced to writing and executed by a duly authorized representative of both Parties.
+No amendment, modification or change to this Agreement will be valid and binding unless reduced to writing, duly dated and executed by a duly authorized representative of both Parties.
 Any provision hereof that is declared or rendered unlawful by any Governmental Authority with jurisdiction over the Parties, or deemed unlawful due to a statutory change, will not otherwise affect the lawful obligations that arise hereunder.
 This Agreement may be executed in several counterparts, including through facsimile signatures, each of which is an original and all of which constitute one and the same agreement.
-This Agreement shall be considered for all purposes as prepared through the joint efforts of the Parties and shall not be construed against one Party or the other as a result of the preparation, submission or other event of negotiation, drafting or execution hereof.
+This Agreement shall be considered for all purposes as prepared through the joint efforts of the Parties and shall not be construed against one Party or the other as a result of the preparation, substitution, submission or other event of negotiation, drafting or execution hereof.

 EXHIBIT A